 For a number of years I have owned what I considered the best (at the time) door stop door jammer, but I have recently acquired the latest and greatest in this category, and there’s no doubt that it’s better.

-Here’s a quick and honest review of the Buddy Bar Door Jammer…
+Here’s a review of the Buddy Bar Door Jammer…

-Since I already have a ‘Master Lock’ Door Security Bar (which also works well), the first difference that I noticed with the ‘Buddy Bar’ is its heft and weight.
+Since I already have a ‘Master Lock’ Door Security Bar (which also works quite well!), the first difference that I noticed with the ‘Buddy Bar’ is its heft and weight.
 It is HEAVY DUTY.

 Let me back up a bit and explain what this is for… It’s basically a bar which wedges under your door knob and extends to the floor inside your home.
 It simply provides a resistant force to someone who may try to pick your door lock and open it, and it also provides a significant resistance to anyone who may try to bash in your door.